runtpacket/Struggle-Bus-Labs/README.md

 # Door Hinges
 [Snap Latch removeable hinges ](https://www.printables.com/model/702768-kit-for-removable-panelsdoors-for-voron-v2trident-)

 Finding the right hinges was a journey on the stuggle bus.
-A fun strugle as I had to try 5-6 hingle mods to get to a happy spot.
-I only like the snapping latches on the doors, for the panel I use magnetic panels clubs and love them.
+A fun struggle as I had to try 5-6 hingle mods to get to a happy spot.
+I only like the snapping latches on the doors, for the panel I use magnetic panels clips and love them.
 My only issue is I sometimes forget about them and pull the panel off.
 So I have to hunt the floor for the clips.